Corporate Tax Reform

-A 100% deduction for company car expenses is currently available in certain instances (e.g. taxi’s and cars exclusively rented out to third parties), but only for the owner of the car.
-The 100% deduction is going forward available to everyone qualifying for the exceptions, irrespective of whether they own the car or lease the car to a third party.
+A 100% deduction for company car expenses was previously available in certain instances (e.g. taxi’s and cars exclusively rented out to third parties), but only for the owner of the car.
+Further to the reform, the 100% deduction has been made available to everyone qualifying for the exceptions, irrespective of whether they own the car or lease the car to a third party.
 The deductibility limitation itself always exclusively applies in the hands of the end user of the car.

 Advance Tax Payments

 The minimum basic interest rate has been increased from 1% to 3% for companies.
-In addition, there is no longer an exemption from the increase where the amount is lower than EUR 80 or 0.5% of the tax due.
+In addition, thethe exemption from the increase where the amount is lower than EUR 80 or 0.5% of the tax due has been abolished.

 Cash Tax for Tax Audit Adjustments

 An effective cash taxation has been introduced further to tax audit adjustments.
 It is no longer possible to offset any of the tax attributes against the part of the taxable base that has been subject to an amendment of the tax return or an “ex officio” assessment procedure, except for current year DRD that has not (yet) been (fully) claimed.
 This new rule is limited to assessments for which a tax increase has effectively been imposed by the tax authorities at the rate of 10% or more.